Can Your Credit Card Help With Coronavirus Travel Cancellations?

 Southwest Rapid Rewards members who have credits that are set to expire or are created before Sept.
 7, 2020 now have the option to convert those credits into Rapid Rewards points at the same rate of purchasing a flight ticket.
 Rapid Rewards points never expire so if you don’t want to worry about the constantly changing expiration dates of travel vouchers, this is a good option.

 Southwest also now has information posted on its Coronavirus travel information webpage about routes that are currently disrupted or suspended, including international routes to or from the Caribbean and Latin America.
 A few U.S. routes are currently disrupted, too.
-For all flights that are still scheduled through June 5, 2020, Southwest has reduced available seats by at least 20%.

 What Hotels Are Doing